-There are many potential causes of swollen legs and ankles.
+There are many potential causes of swollen legs and ankles (leg edema).
 Some, like injury and infection, are fairly obvious.
 There are also underlying health issues, such as kidney or lymph node conditions, that can lead to leg and ankle swelling.

 To determine the causes of swollen legs and ankles in your individual case, we recommend consulting a vein specialist.
 Along with evaluating your overall vein health, they can provide minimally invasive, outpatient vein treatment to alleviate any pain or discomfort.

 Although sometimes viewed as only a cosmetic issue, varicose veins are a sign of poor vein health.
 They can develop when tiny, one-way vein valves in the legs become damaged and begin to malfunction.

 When leg veins cannot send blood back to the heart, blood can begin to pool in the lower extremities.
 Often, this causes swollen legs and ankles, along with varicose veins.
 Chronic swelling due to vein disease is known as venous edema.